 These activities have been compiled into a downloadable summary of allocated time.
 Click here to download the summary of allocated time for Early Years.

 Activity 1 – Preparing for the alphabet and developing the ability to hear, say and think about beginning sounds

 Please watch this video to help parents and caregivers understand the PLD process when talking about the alphabet sounds.
 Once you have watched the above video, PLD recommends you download the following 9 pages of activities that cover the pronunciation of long sounds of M, L & S. This resource will help with the sounds while the picture cards are a fun game for children.
 For further initial sound awareness activities beyond the three-week period take a look at Preparing for the alphabet eBook.

 Activity 1 – Picture discussions with a focus on vocabulary

 Parents and caregivers should watch this video to find out more about how PLD’s picture discussion cards help students develop their vocabulary skills.
 The below resources contain two posters, age-appropriate questions, adequate/inadequate answers along with hands-on sorting activity ideas.
 Click HERE or on the image(s) below to download the Zoo and Transport Scene poster and activity cards.
 Looking for further pictures to use at home?
-Then take a look at Sematic Scenes and Questioning – Set 1.
+Then take a look at Semantic Scenes and Questioning – Set 1 eBook.